 The City of Port Lincoln will be a leader in regional Local Government Environmental Sustainability.
 We will manage our carbon emissions, plan our city to adapt to a changing climate, and manage our impact on the local environment.
-We will do this through the following goal areas over the next 10 years.
+We will do this through the following goal areas over the next 10 years, reporting on performance in Council's Annual Report.